Stay Sick!

 Stay Sick! is the fourth studio album (and ninth overall) by the American rock band the Cramps.
 It was released on February 12, 1990, by Enigma Records, recorded at Music Grinder in Hollywood, self-produced by guitarist Poison Ivy and engineered by Steve McMillan.
-It was the last made in studio with founding drummer Nick Knox.
+It was the last made in studio with long-time drummer Nick Knox.

 "Bikini Girls with Machine Guns" was the band's only UK Top 40 single, reaching No. 35 in 1990.

+The album name pays homage to a saying from Ghoulardi.